DON’T MISS

 Custody & Maintenance

-As part of the mandatory agreement struck during divorce, both parties may agree to certain compensation agreements and custody deals, to ensure the quality of life for both parties and any dependents.
+As part of the mandatory agreement struck during divorce, both parties may agree to certain compensation agreements and custody deals, to ensure quality of life for both parties and any dependents.
 These can range from maintenance agreements to custody arrangements.

 Child custody